Code

 So my main sell to you is that being reproducible is in your own self-interest.
 For students, think about labor demand and what may be good for getting a job.
 Do some of your own research to best understand how much to invest.

-First Install R. Then Install Rstudio.
+First Install R. Then Install RStudio.

 For Fedora (linux) users, note that you need to first enable the repo and then install